jpillora/jxcore-packaging/README.md

-Run `run-examples.sh` to run all packaging tests
+Run `./run-examples.sh` to run all packaging tests